VUEngine/vuengine.github.io/documentation/language/custom-features.md

 Static classes cannot have instances.
 All their methods are static.

-## Class extensions
+## Extensions classes

 Classes can be extended through the use of the `extension` keyword.
-They provided a mechanism to achieve something like runtime method re-implementation on virtual methods.
+They provided a mechanism to achieve something like runtime method re-implementation on specific virtual methods.
+Extension classes don't have to, and cannot, provide a constructor and destructor.

-Give some class:
+Given some class:

 ```cpp
 class SomeClass : SomeBaseClass